Welcome to today's edition of the Rush 24-7 podcast.

 And you do not know what they think.

-That's the that's the flaw you see.
+That's the flaw, you see.

 You don't have to listen to them because I tell you.

-You know as much about liberalism as you as you can stomach when I explain it to you here.
+You don't have to watch MSNBC because you know, because you listen to this program, you know as much about liberalism as you can stomach when I explain it to you here.

-So your decisions that you agree with, or the decisions that you make are the result of your own independent thought.
+So your decisions that you agree with or the decisions that you make are the result of your own independent thought.

-You're not mind-numbed robots, and you are not purposely avoiding compromise.
+You're not mind-numbed robots and you are not purposely avoiding compromise.

 It's the other side that won't compromise.